Doylestown Airport

-Doylestown Airport (IATA: DYL, ICAO: KDYL, FAA LID: DYL) is a public airport in Bucks County, Pennsylvania, owned by the Bucks County Airport Authority (BCAA).
+Doylestown Airport (IATA: DYL, ICAO: KDYL, FAA LID: DYL) is a public airport in Buckingham Township, Bucks County, Pennsylvania, owned by the Bucks County Airport Authority (BCAA).
 It is two nautical miles north of Doylestown, Pennsylvania and has a single fixed-base operator, Leading Edge Aviation, Civil Air Patrol squadron 907, flight training, and aircraft rentals.

 History

 The airport was founded in May 1942 as a dual use airport and farm.
 Between 1957 and 1960, the airport was converted from a pig farm that was owned and managed by John Van Sant, a popular aviator in Pennsylvania and founder of the Van Sant Airport.
 John Van Sant led the development of Vansant airport after the Bucks County Airport Authority purchase of Doylestown Airport in 1962.
 The airport has been continually managed by the Bucks County Airport Authority (BCAA).

 Facilities

 Doylestown Airport covers 200 acre at an elevation of 394 feet (120 m) above mean sea level.
 Its one runway, 5/23, is asphalt 3,002 by 60 feet (916 x 18 m).

 As of 27 January 2022, the airport had an average of 72,635 aircraft operations per year, 119 per day: 69% local general aviation, 24% transient general aviation, 7% air taxi and <1% military.
 136 aircraft are based at the airport: 122 single-engine, 11 multi-engine, 2 helicopter, and 1 glider.